 Tiny people.
 Delicate furniture.
 A whole world right at your child’s fingertips.
 There’s nothing quite like a dollhouse.

-1. Melissa & Doug Fold and Go Mini Dollhouse: Best for travel
+#1 Melissa & Doug Fold and Go Mini Best Wooden Dollhouse

 It’s a two-story dollhouse with two posable figures.
 It comes with basic furniture for each room.
 It includes two chairs and a table for the kitchen, an armchair and tv stand with a television for the living room, a bed for the bedroom, plus two kitchen appliances and two pieces of bathroom furniture.